 - Leftover Thai veggie curry will keep fresh in the refrigerator, within a covered container, for up to 3 days.

-- Reheat in a pan, with a little extra veggie stock or plant milk if required, until piping hot.
+- Reheat in a pan, with a little extra veggie stock, canned coconut milk or plant-based milk if required, until piping hot.
 Stir frequently.

 Beth